OrienteerBAP/Orienteer-Guidebook/initial_data_model_configuration.md

 On a class page, on the **Properties** widget, you can create class properties and make some of their settings.
 To edit more, you can go to the property page by clicking its name.

-On the **Configuration** tab of a property page, you can set the following:
+On the property page, on the **Configuration** tab, you can set the following:
 * **Name** and **Description** are what it says.
 * **Tab**:  if you give a name for a tab here, the property will show on a separate tab.
 * **Order** sets the order in which this property shows: after other properties with smaller **Order** value and before the rest.